Working Towards FIAP Distinctions

 Recommendations for FIAP recognitions are processed through the FIAP Liaison Officer for each country and can only be applied for all together once a year.

-Obviously you have to achieve the relevant criteria BEFORE you register for a FIAP Distinction.
+Obviously, you have to achieve the relevant criteria BEFORE you request a FIAP Distinction.
 NO title, acceptance or award will count towards any application for a distinction until the salon involved has submitted their Salon Report, which contains all the results, to FIAP.
 Salons are required to submit these files within a specified length of time, but many are late by quite a few months.
 It is therefore pointless relying on Report Cards, Email or Website notifications.
-You can check whether FIAP has received the Salon Report by visiting

 In the “Listings by Months” you will find that there is a box for each event that will indicate ‘Yes’ or ‘No’ in this respect.
-Unless ‘Yes’ is in this column DO NOT INCLUDE that salon’s results in your application/
+Unless ‘Yes’ is in this column DO NOT INCLUDE that salon’s results in your application.